RGaneeva/05_Philosophers-School21/README.md

 # PHILOSOPHERS

-School 21 (Ecole42) 'FdF' project.
+School 21 (Ecole42) 'Philosophers' project.
 Score 100/100.
 Passed 2022/01/14

 In this project, I have learned the basics of threading a process, how to create threads and what is the mutexes.